 To keep your stress levels down on the day, make sure you are on time.
 You should have planned out how you are going to get there in advance.
 Take with you the contact details of the person you are going to meet, just in case you get delayed or the entrance to the building is a little complicated to find and you get lost.
 Or so you can let them know that you have arrived if there isn’t a receptionist at the entrance.

 Choosing the right outfit for a job interview is almost always tricky.
-It is wise to be professional, while keeping in mind the values the company projects.
+It is wise to be professional while keeping in mind the values the company projects.
 If it seems strict and very corporate, choose an outfit that is understated and conventional.
-A dark trouser suit for women, a suit in a dark colour for men and a light-coloured shirt will be appreciated.
+A dark trouser suit for women, a suit in a dark color for men and a light-colored shirt will be appreciated.
 If your meeting is taking place at a start-up, you might want to consider something a little more casual without being too outlandish.
 When in doubt, keep it simple.

 Lastly, doing mock interviews will help you to get rid of any verbal tics or to improve your body language before the big day.
-You could practise out loud in front of a mirror (yes, like in the Sims), record yourself or ask a friend to pretend to be the recruiter and ask you lots of questions.
-The aim of the game is to make sure that you turn up to the interview knowing what you want to say.The more prepared you are, the less stressed you will be and the more able to improvise.
+You could practice out loud in front of a mirror (yes, like in the Sims), record yourself, or ask a friend to pretend to be the recruiter and ask you lots of questions.
+The game aims to make sure that you turn up to the interview knowing what you want to say.The more prepared you are, the less stressed you will be and the more able to improvise.
 If you do tend to get stressed out, plan out some small breathing exercises to do while you are in the waiting room or a few minutes before you arrive at the company.
 That should help you to ooze calm.

 Now all you have to do is go there and get that job.
 Good luck!

 8 coaching techniques to prepare for job interviews